bitextor/bitextor/docs/README.md

 * **Pip** dependencies

   Furthermore, most of the scripts in Bitextor are written in Python 3.
-Because of this, it is necessary to install Python >= 3.
-All the tools explained above are available from the repositories of most Unix-like operating systems.
+The minimum requirement is Python>=3.7.

   Some additional Python libraries are required.
 They can be installed automatically with `pip`.
 We recommend using a virtual environment to manage Bitextor installation.